Junk Car Statistics

 290M+

-The US vehicle fleet continues to grow, reaching over 289 million light vehicles in 2025.
-The fleet grows by approximately 2-3 million vehicles per year.
+The US vehicle fleet continues to grow, reaching over 289 million light vehicles in 2025, growing by approximately 2-3 million vehicles per year.

 Source: S&P Global Mobility